schwim0341/esx_anticheat/README.md

 **FiveM-BanSql:** https://forum.fivem.net/t/release-fivem-bansql/142487

-This resource requires the ESX framework and mysql-async.
+This resource requires the ESX framework and it's dependencies.

 **Install:** Drop folder into your resources directory, add "start esx_anticheat" to your server.cfg, add the sql file to your database and start your server.